BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 ```

 The elided content is replaced by its cryptographic digest, which:

 - Is a fixed-length representation of the original data
 - Cannot be reversed to reveal the original content (one-way function)
 - Uniquely identifies exactly what was elided
-- Preserves the cryptographic relationships in the document structure
+- Preserves the existing relationships in the document's tree structure

-## Merkle Tree Architecture and Elision
+## Merkle-Like Tree Architecture and Elision

 Gordian Envelopes implement a structure similar to a Merkle tree, which enables selective removal: